Notes on Causation, Comparison, and Regression: Alternative regression modeling, weighting, and matching approaches

 Does the above weighting procedure create a sample that looks as if it came from a randomized experiment?
 For a correctly specified propensity score model, (i) the weights balance, in large samples, the entire joint distribution of the observed covariates between the two groups. (ii) They also balance each group relative to the target (i.e., treated) population.
 With an incorrect model, however, large imbalances between the groups and relative to the target may exist for some covariates or their transformations. (iii) The propensity score is, by definition, non-negative and hence, for any reasonable propensity score model (correct or incorrect) the resulting effect estimates are sample-bounded. (iv) The resulting weights can be extreme and highly variable across individuals, especially when there is a lack of overlap in covariate distributions between the treatment and control groups.

 Overall, weighting is a powerful and flexible method to adjust for covariates.
 However, in view of the experimental ideal, care must be taken to adequately balance the covariates toward the right target population, with weights that produce stable estimators.
-Recent weighting methods that emphasize these features are \cite{hainmueller2012balancing}, \cite{imai2014covariate}, and \cite{zubizarreta2015stable}, among others.
-See \cite{austin2015moving} and \cite{chattopadhyay2020balancing} for reviews.
+Recent weighting methods that emphasize these features are \citet{hainmueller2012balancing}, \citet{imai2014covariate}, and \citet{zubizarreta2015stable}, among others.
+See \citet{austin2015moving} and \citet{chattopadhyay2020balancing} for reviews.

-In our example, we implement the stable balancing weights (SBW) method of \cite{zubizarreta2015stable}.
+In our example, we implement the stable balancing weights (SBW) method of \citet{zubizarreta2015stable}.
 Figure \ref{fig_obs_sbw} shows the structure of the resulting weighted sample.
 Overall, the covariates are reasonably well-balanced relative to the target population, although not exactly (see the balance diagnostic for income).
 By construction, for the ATT, this method puts differential weights only on the control units, but with weights that are non-negative and less extreme than the regression methods.
 Notice that it puts zero weight on the outlying control subject with profile (\$264K, 4).
-With this method, the estimated treatment is -\$985 in the example.
+With this method, the estimated treatment effect amounts to -\$967 in the example.
+This estimate aligns with existing substantive knowledge, and is closer to the estimate from the randomized experiment.
+We note that these results need not be identical, because the data for the randomized experiment and the observational study were drawn from different populations.
+When treatment effects vary across populations (i.e., there is effect modification), these results do not necessarily have to coincide.